overtone1000/Dupleter/README.md

 * Boost: Uses program_options, which requires a build.
 Run `bootstrap.sh` and then `./b2`.
 * OpenSSL: For now just using pre-installed openssl on ubuntu.

-#Pushing to a Docker Container
+## Pushing to a Docker Container for Testing
 `sudo docker cp ./build/dupleter $CONTAINER_NAME:$DIRECTORY`